Brindle & White Dog

 He started 2017 by winning open dog at the Midland before heading to Crufts in March.
 There was a smashing open dog class at Crufts under Sue Drinkwater which we were thrilled to win.
 It was then a nail-biting wait for the challenge but Mario stepped up another gear and looked wonderful.
 We were delighted when he was awarded his third and qualifying CC at this most famous show.
 Making up a champion is always thrilling, but it is particularly thrilling to do it at Crufts.

-Hot on the heels of his exciting win at Crufts, Mario was then judged best male at the annual dog of the year finals in 2017 under the international panel of Rick Justice (USA), Margot Egeblad (Denmark) and Barbara Morison (UK).
-We continued to show him in 2017 and he picked up another couple of RCCs under Tommy Dahsltrom (Germany) and Karl-Erik Johansson (Sweden).
-He always qualified again for Dog of the Year.
+Hot on the heels of his exciting win at Crufts, Mario was then judged best male at the annual Dog of the Year finals in 2017 under the international panel of Rick Justice (USA), Margot Egeblad (Denmark) and Barbara Morison (UK).
+We continued to show him in 2017 and he picked up a trio of RCCs under Tommy Dahsltrom (Germany), Karl-Erik Johansson (Sweden) and Carol Green at Three Counties.
+He qualified again for Dog of the Year.

 We enjoyed showing Mario and we particularly like his proper rise of skull, his well formed muzzle and his beautiful expression.
 He has an excellent neck and shoulder giving him proper forechest and he stands on good legs.
 He is also a lovely profile mover, really covering the ground with very good extension and drive